SnehalDikhale/panda_simulation/README.md

 # panda_simulation
-Make sure you have installed libfranka
+Make sure you have installed libfranka for Panda

 ```
 mkdir -p catkin_panda/src